manos2400/djs-easy-command/README.md

 module.exports = PingCommand
 ```

 3. That's it!, your all done.
-Additionally there's default commands, eval, help, and ping, which are only usable by the owner(s).
+Additionally there's default commands, eval, help, and ping, eval is only usable by the owner(s).